 How to Prepare for CA Intermediate May 2021 Group 2 Papers

-In the last article, we have shared the subject wise study plan & preparation strategy for group 1 papers and now In this article, We are going to help you plan your ca intermediate group 2 preparation strategy. we are going to learn from the article about where to start a subject and where you need to focus more.
-Entire syllabus of the CA Intermediate is divided among two groups and each group consists of four subjects.
+In the last article, we have shared the subject wise study plan & preparation strategy for group 1 papers and now In this article, we are going to help you plan your ca intermediate group 2 preparation strategy.
+We are going to learn from the article about where to start a subject and where you need to focus more.
+Entire CA Intermediate Syllabus is divided among two groups and each group consists of four subjects.

 According to the Intermediate eligibility criteria ,in order to crack this exam one has to obtain 40% marks in each subject and 50% marks in aggregate of all the subjects.
 You can appear in either one group or both the groups.